joshua-sct/Dijkstra/README.md

 # Dijkstra
-Prepatory class 1 project: a free program calculate the shortest path in a graph
+Prepatory class 1 project: a free program to calculate the shortest path in a graph

 This repository contains Linux and Windows executables.